 Everyone should have flexible ice packs available for quick injury treatments but at $10-$15 a pop, making a homemade ice pack is a much better proposition.
 Furthermore, they are super simple to make and cost around $1.25 in materials.
 Also, these homemade ice packs are soft, flexible, and comfortable for icing down body aches and pains.
 In addition, you know there are no crazy chemical ingredients, just a few common household items.

 Not too long ago I was given antibiotics for a throbbing volcano of pain commonly referred to as a toothache.
 Thanks to a late diagnosis, the medicine was taking several days to kick in.
 I was visiting my parents at the time and my mom had a big ole flexible ice pack that soon became a permanent attachment to my face.

 When I went home, I didn’t have one so I decided to use crushed ice in a zip bag.
 This worked fine until the night when I woke up with a leaky bag and a sopping wet pillow.
 Therefore, I decided I would make my own homemade ice pack out of materials I had on hand.

 I knew that if I added enough alcohol to water, it would prevent it from freezing solid.
 So I tested it, and it worked great.

-These ice packs are reusable and super easy to make.
+These homemade ice packs are reusable and super easy to make.
 Mine is still sitting in my freezer waiting for its next opportunity to shine.
 Here’s how easy it is…

 - 2 cups water